-When connecting to a Beckhoff bus controller (e.g. BC9000) the communication first is tried via a handle.
-As a bus controller of this type does not support this type of communication, the communication will be delayed.
-Instead of the Beckhoff NG driver here the Beckhoff BC driver especially developed for this PLC type should be used.
+When connecting to a Beckhoff Buscontroller (BC9000 for example), communication is first attempted by means of a handle.
+As a bus controller of this type does not support this type of communication, communication will be delayed.
+Instead of the BeckhNG driver, the BeckhBC driver should be used here.
+This driver has been specially developed for this type of controller.